 The mainstay treatment for blepharospasm (and hemifacial spasm) is periodic botulinum toxin injections.
 This is a toxin produced by the bacteria Clostridium botulinum.
 It weakens the muscles by blocking nerve impulses transmitted from the nerve endings of the muscles.
 When it is used to treat blepharospasm, minute doses of botulinum toxin are injected intramuscularly into several sites above and below the eyes.
 The sites of the injection will vary slightly from patient to patient and according to physician preference.
 They are usually given on the eyelid, the brow, and the muscles under the lower lid.
 The injections are carried out with a very fine needle.

 There are a variety of botulinum toxin products including BOTOX, DYSPORT, and XEOMIN.
 Botox was first approved in 1989 to treat blepharospasm.
-They each work by temporarily weakening or paralyzing the affected spasmodic muscles.
+They each work by temporarily weakening or paralyzing the affected muscle spasms.
 Benefits begin in 1-14 days after the treatment and last for an average of three to four months.
 Long-term follow-up studies have shown it to be a very safe and effective treatment, with up to 90 percent of patients obtaining almost complete relief of their blepharospasm.
 Side effects are usually rare and technique dependent.
 They include drooping of the eyelid (ptosis), double vision (diplopia), and tearing.
 All are transient and recover spontaneously.

 Though eyelid spasms require different preventative measures for everyone who experiences them, there are some measures that should be followed in hopes of stopping reoccurring eyelid twitching.
 For starters, getting an appropriate amount of sleep each night and drinking less caffeine can potentially reduce the amount of eyelid spasms you experience.
 Giving your eyes daily doses of eye drops has also proved to be an extremely effective measure in the reduction of eyelid spasms.